J. Thomas Marten

-See also John Marten (academic) (died 1473), Master of University College, Oxford, England.

-John Thomas Marten (born 1951) is a senior United States district judge of the United States District Court for the District of Kansas.
+John Thomas Marten (born November 24, 1951) is a former United States district judge of the United States District Court for the District of Kansas.

 Education and career

-Born in Topeka, Kansas, Marten received a Bachelor of Arts degree from Washburn University in 1973 and a Juris Doctor from Washburn University School of Law in 1976.
+Marten was born in Topeka, Kansas.
+He received a Bachelor of Arts degree from Washburn University in 1973 and a Juris Doctor from Washburn University School of Law in 1976.
 He was a law clerk to former Associate Justice Tom C. Clark of the Supreme Court of the United States while Clark had senior status and was a visiting judge on several United States Courts of Appeals from 1976 to 1977.
 He was in private practice in Omaha, Nebraska from 1977 to 1980, then in Minneapolis, Minnesota until 1981, and then in McPherson, Kansas until 1996.

 Federal judicial service

 On October 18, 1995, Marten was nominated by President Bill Clinton to a seat on the United States District Court for the District of Kansas vacated by Patrick F. Kelly.
 Marten was confirmed by the United States Senate on January 2, 1996, and received his commission on January 4, 1996.
 He served as Chief Judge from April 22, 2014 to May 1, 2017.
 He assumed senior status on May 1, 2017.
+He retired from the bench on May 1, 2021.